onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

    Key: nginx
    Value: nginx config file.
 Return Code: 200 or 500.
-Body: Error returned by nginx.
+Return Body: The Error returned by nginx.
 ```

 ###  Get All the Available Versions